Why Food Is Important for Child Development

 Encouraging healthy eating habits

-Teaching kids to eat well isn’t just about filling their plates with vegetables.
-It’s about setting them up for a lifetime of good health.
+Teaching kids to eat well is not just about putting vegetables on the plate.
+It is about setting them up for a lifetime of good health.
 Children soak up habits from the people around them, so what they see you do matters as much as what you say.

 Model healthy choices

 Your actions speak louder than words.
-When your child sees you reaching for fruit instead of chips, they’re more likely to copy you.
+When your child sees you reaching for fruit instead of chips, they are more likely to copy you.
 Aim for balanced meals most of the time and show them that eating greens can be enjoyable, not a punishment.

 Make mealtimes a family affair